scottsweb/hamlet/readme.md

 1. Install [Butane](https://coreos.github.io/butane/getting-started/) and create your [Ignition](https://coreos.github.io/ignition/) file `butane ucore.butane -o ucore.ign`
 1. Serve the Ignition file on your local network, you can use something like [serve](https://github.com/vercel/serve)
 1. Write the [CoreOS](https://www.fedoraproject.org/coreos/) `.iso` [to a USB stick](https://etcher.balena.io/)
+1. Turn off Secure Boot in the BIOS
 1. Once you have booted up your PC, install CoreOS using the locally served Ignition file.
 You'll need to change the destination disk and IP address in this example:

 ```bash